 However, this is a small ingroup when all of the caveats are considered.
 Genetic research is a vast arena with a huge amount of potential for self-understanding, and frankly, GeneSight is just scratching the surface with psychotropic testing.

 For everything else there is to be gained from genetic testing and reporting, SelfDecode is an exhaustive and intuitive service that provides its clients with reports of unmatched clarity and detail.
-By using AI and machine learning, SelfDecode is able to accurately predict and analyze up to 83 million genetic variants from a typical DNA file and gives personalized recommendations aimed at optimizing your overall health.
+SelfDecode is the only genetic health testing that reveals your likelihood of experiencing specific health issues using cutting-edge ancestry-informed polygenic risk scores.

 - What Is The Best DNA Test Kit?
 The Ultimate Guide

 - Best DNA Test for Health + 6 Things you Need to Know

 - Is anxiety genetic?
 How DNA tests for anxiety can help you